AndreyAPopov/AndreyAPopov/README.md

 ### Andrey A Popov

-I am currently a PhD candidate in the Computational Science Laboratory at Virginia Tech
+I am a PhD candidate in the Computational Science Laboratory at Virginia Tech.

+I am currently looking for postdoc opportunities.

 <!--
 **AndreyAPopov/AndreyAPopov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.